scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 In the rest of the section we explain these abstractions and how they make it possible to easily test different models.

-A model definition takes the form a dataclass with four required attributes:
+A model definition takes the form of a dataclass with four required attributes:
 ``network``, ``loss``, ``optimizer``, and ``metrics``.
-In other words, our abstraction asserts that the definition of a neural network model to include the neural network function, the loss function used to optimize the network parameter, the optimizer, and the metrics used to assess performance.
+In other words, our abstraction asserts that the definition of a neural network model consists of the neural network function, the loss function used to optimize the network parameter, the optimizer, and the metrics used to assess performance.
 This definition is in line with those adopted by other frameworks, notably the Lightning library itself.

 To relate a model as declared with a definition to the machine learning tasks that we implement within the vak framework, we introduce the concept of model *families*.
 A model family is represented by a sub-class of the core ``lightning.LightningModule`` class.
-Each class representing a family implements a family-specific training step, validation step, prediction step, and forward method.
+Each class representing a family implements a family-specific methods: the ``training_step``, ``validation_step``, ``prediction_step``, and ``forward``.
 In this way, model families are defined operationally: a model can belong to a family if it accepts the inputs provided by logic within the training, validation, and prediction steps,